grafana/grafana/docs/sources/administration/user-management/manage-dashboard-permissions/index.md

 ### Example 2

-In this example, user1 has the viewer organization role and is a member of team1.
+In this example, user1 has a viewer organization role and is a member of team1.

 Dashboard permissions settings: